Jukka Mönkkönen

-Jukka Mönkkönen (born 16 August 1959 in Kuopio, Finland) is a Finnish Professor of Biopharmacy who was appointed as the Rector of the University of Eastern Finland for a five-year term of office that began on 1 January 2015.
-Before his appointment as the Rector of the University of Eastern Finland, Jukka Mönkkönen served as the Academic Rector of the University of Eastern Finland in 2012–2014.
+Jukka Mönkkönen (born 16 August 1959 in Kuopio, Finland) is a Finnish Professor of Biopharmacy and Rector of the University of Eastern Finland.
+Jukka Mönkkönen served as the Academic Rector of the University of Eastern Finland in 2012–2014, he was then elected Rector for a five-year term in 2015 and re-elected for another five-year period starting on 1 January 2020.
+The decision was taken unanimously by the board of the University of Eastern Finland on 21 May 2019.
+In 2023, Jukka Mönkkönen was elected Chairman of the Board of Directors of SYK (Finnish University Properties Ltd), the company that owns and rents properties on university campuses.

 Jukka Mönkkönen obtained his master's degree in pharmacy from the University of Kuopio in 1986, and his doctoral degree in pharmacy in 1991.
 He has held several research and teaching positions and, since 1998, he has been Professor of Biopharmacy.
-Mönkkönen has served as the Dean of the Faculty of Pharmacy of the University of Kuopio, as the Dean of the Faculty of Health Sciences of the University of Eastern Finland, and as the Academic Rector of the University of Eastern Finland.
+Mönkkönen has served as the Dean of the Faculty of Pharmacy of the University of Kuopio, as the Dean of the Faculty of Health Sciences of the University of Eastern Finland, and as the Academic Rector and Rector of the University of Eastern Finland.

 His scientific research has focused on the molecular pharmacology of drugs affecting bone metabolism, and on the mechanisms of drug absorption.